AutoxingTech/axbot_rest_book/docs/README.md

 An interactive demo application built on top of the SDK is available at [`axbot-ts-sdk-demo`](https://github.com/AutoxingTech/axbot-ts-sdk-demo).
 It shows live REST and WebSocket usage and is a useful starting point for custom integrations.

+This TypeScript SDK powers the robot monitoring platform [rb-admin.autoxing.com](https://rb-admin.autoxing.com).
+The SDK and the platform are developed in tandem — API additions, protocol changes, and new capabilities are implemented in the SDK first and consumed by the platform immediately.